 Dr Amanda Curtin is the author of two novels, Elemental (2013, Australia; 2016, UK) and The Sinkings (2008); a collection of short fiction, Inherited (2011); and a work of narrative non-fiction, Kathleen O’Connor of Paris (2018).
-She is currently working on a new novel, a work of historical fiction set in gold-rush Perth and Coolgardie in the 1890s.
+She is currently working on a new novel, a work of historical fiction set in Ireland and gold-rush Perth and Coolgardie in the 1890s.

 Aside from writing, she has been a freelance book editor for more than 30 years, and she occasionally works as a mentor and workshop presenter.